hitthecodelabs/Shopify-Blog-Automation-Tool/README.md

 ```

 ## Contributing
-Contributions to Shopify Blog Manager are welcome.
+Contributions to Shopify-Blog-Automation-Tool are welcome.
 Please ensure that your code adheres to the project's coding standards and include tests for new features or bug fixes.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.